remicorne/phd/README.md

     "experiment": "lsd_dose_response"
 }
 ```
+When selecting multiple datasets that therefore do not share measurement characteristics ('region', 'compound' for 'hplc' dataset and 'measure' for 'behavior' dataset) datasets are made generic.
+This consists in aggregating measurement characteristics in a tuple (region: OF, compound: DA -> (OF, DA), measure: sniffing -> (sniffing,)) in a new column named 'measurement'.
+A 'dataset' column is added to distinguish datsets.
+This transformation enable manipulating mutliple datasets with different shapes together.

 I understand that this is a bit complex, but I think it's the most flexible way to specify what data to analyze.
-I'm working on a more user-friendly interface to make it easier to create requests.
+I'm working on a more user-friendly interface to make it easier to create requests as well as a database to have a more robust & flexible way of handling data selection.

 ## Metadata